ec-jrc/pyStorms/README.md

 Tropical Cyclone (TC) attributes are estimated by corresponding operational agencies and centers around the world.
 For more info see the [INPUT.ipynb](./INPUT.ipynb) and [BestTrack.ipynb](./BestTrack.ipynb).

 These data include location, windradii, pressure, max wind speed among others.
-However, there are missing info that preclude us from The proposed workflow for estimating the wind field is the following
+However, there are missing info that preclude us from The proposed workflow consists of 4 steps :

-* From TC bulletins or Best Track create inpData file (see [Create inpData.ipynb](./Create inpData.ipynb)).
+* Step 1 : From TC bulletins or Best Track create inpData file (see [INPUT.ipynb](./INPUT.ipynb), [Create inpData.ipynb](./Create inpData.ipynb), etc.).

-* Compute translational and Coriolis velocities in order to move to a stationary frame (see [Subtract translational and Coriolis velocity.ipynb](./Subtract translational and Coriolis velocity.ipynb)).
+* Step 2 : Compute translational and Coriolis velocities in order to move to a stationary frame (see [Subtract translational and Coriolis velocity.ipynb](./Subtract translational and Coriolis velocity.ipynb)).

-* Estimate the parameters of the Holland Model and save outData file (see [Estimate Holland Parameters.ipynb](./Estimate Holland Parameters.ipynb)).
+* Step 3 : Estimate the parameters of the Holland Model and save outData file (see [Estimate Holland Parameters.ipynb](./Estimate Holland Parameters.ipynb)).

-* Produce the wind and pressure profiles (see [Create Output.ipynb](./Output.ipynb)).
+* Step 4 : Produce the wind and pressure profiles (see [Create Output.ipynb](./Output.ipynb)).

 ### Prerequisities